 + PRO: Lower than average crime rates

-The Netherlands compares favourably to the UK and the USA when it comes to crime statistics.
-Expats will likely feel secure, and even large football crowds are usually family friendly and require few police officers.
+The Netherlands compares favourably to the UK and the US when it comes to crime statistics.
+Expats will feel secure, and even large football crowds are usually family-friendly and require little policing.
 Nevertheless, as with anywhere, there are areas it’s probably best not to hang around at night.
-New arrivals will find out where these are quite quickly.

 - CON: Irresponsible cyclists

 Most safety issues in the Netherlands seem to come from bicycles.
-Cyclists often weave in and out of traffic without safety helmets, and it’s worth bearing in mind that in a collision between a car and a bicycle, the car driver will be held responsible.
+Cyclists often weave in and out of traffic without safety helmets, and it’s worth bearing in mind that in a collision between a car and a bicycle, the motorist will be held responsible.

 Working in the Netherlands

-The Netherlands has one of Europe’s lowest rates of unemployment, which combined with the 30 percent tax-free allowance available to people moving to work in the Netherlands, makes for an attractive work destination.
-But this allowance is mainly for people with specific skills which are rare within the local labour market.
+The Netherlands has one of Europe’s lowest rates of unemployment which, combined with the 30-percent-tax-free allowance available to people moving to work in the Netherlands, makes for an attractive work destination.
+But this tax allowance is mainly for people with specific skills that are rare within the local labour market.